-Review your job description or the sample one in the guide.
+- Review your job description or the sample one in the guide.
 Are you meeting the expectations?
-Are you performing other tasks your principal may not be aware of?

-Take a measurement of where you are now so you can see where you want to go.
+Are you performing other tasks your principal may not be aware of? - ☐ Take a measurement of where you are now so you can see where you want to go.
 Use the Voluntary Quality Indicators Guide and Self-Assessment Form.

-Develop a teaching mission and/or value and goal statements that articulate your classroom priorities.

-□ Every morning as you plan the day, review your mission/values and goals to focus on tasks that are important.

-□ To maintain a successful edge, regularly assess your teaching and personal performance.

-□ Use the Annual and Long-Range Program Plan document as a guide for developing a professional growth plan.

-□ Create a portfolio to track your success.
+☐ Take a measurement of where you are now so you can see where you want to go.
+Use the Voluntary Geology - ☐ Develop a teaching mission and/or value and goal statements that articulate your classroom priorities. - ☐ Every morning as you plan the day, review your mission/values and goals to focus on tasks that are important. - ☐ To maintain a successful edge, regularly assess your teaching and personal performance. - Use the Annual and Long-Range Program Plan document as a guide for developing a professional growth plan. - Create a portfolio to track your success.